 As well his achievements in the arts, Tancred Borenius was also a diplomat who became Chair of the Polish Relief Fund in 1939 that sent aid and assisted Polish refugees in Britain (and if you believe the claims, was instrumental in enticing Rudolf Hess to fly to Britain in 1941).

 The Anglo-Finish Society itself has a history with the borough as its inaugural meeting was held on Holland Park Avenue in December 1911.

-Tancred Borenius joins Lady Clementine Churchill, artists Mary and Ernest Gillick, Jamaican Gold Medalist and WWII Pilot Arthur Wint and US Statesman and abolitionist, Fredrick Douglass as City Living, Local Life-supported plaques up-and-down the Royal Borough.
+Tancred Borenius joins Lady Clementine Churchill, artists Mary and Ernest Gillick, Jamaican Gold Medalist and WWII Pilot Arthur Wint and US Statesman and abolitionist, Fredrick Douglass as City Living, Local Life-supported plaques up and down Kensington and Chelsea.